NetAion/avm-compositions/docs/decisions/0001-use-estuary-flow-private-deployment.md

 ### Private Deployment

-* Good **security**, because data and processing remains within our private network and dedicated (compute) data plane, offering improved protection, segmented from other tenants.
+* Good **security**, because data and processing remains within our private network and dedicated data plane, offering improved protection, segmented from other tenants.
 * Good **operational simplicity**, because we can do away with (explicit) SSH tunnelling over the internet thanks to private peering options.
 * Good **immutable infrastructure**, because security and maintenance updates are seamlessly integrated by Estuary without disruption.
 * Good **data movement**, because it allows for seamless data migration between regions.